vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 }

 # Updating the VM to use 3 CPUs would happen without stopping/starting the VM
-# Updating the VM to use 5 CPUs would happen would stop/start the VM
+# Updating the VM to use 5 CPUs would stop/start the VM
 ```
 * `memory_max` - (Required) The amount of memory in bytes the VM will have.
 Updates to this field will cause a stop and start of the VM if the new `memory_max` value is greater than the dynamic memory max.
 This can be determined with the following command:
 ```